HDF-NI/hdf5.node/_posts/2015-05-02-dataset-tutorial.md

     console.dir(err.message);
 }
 ```
-Currently this interface supports only the custom variable length string datatype in the h5 array class.
+Currently this interface supports only the custom variable length string
+datatype in the h5 array class.

-###Datasets as nodejs Buffer's
+### Datasets as nodejs Buffers

-If a Buffer http://nodejs.org/docs/v0.12.0/api/buffer.html is filled with pure datatype(e.g. double) it can be written to h5 as a dataset.
+If a [Buffer](https://nodejs.org/api/buffer.html) is filled with pure datatype
+(e.g. double) it can be written to h5 as a dataset.

 ```javascript
 var H5Type = require('hdf5/lib/globals.js').H5Type;